Common Causes of Urinary Issues in Cats

 Other important predisposing factors that can make cats more vulnerable to FLUTD include being confined indoors and using an indoor litter box, exposure to stressors, living in a multi-cat household, or sudden changes to the household’s daily routine.

 FLUTD can lead to problems in the bladder and urethra.
 In some cases, a stone or plug can block the urethra and prevent proper emptying of urine from the bladder.
-Without any treatment, FLUTD can lead to serious complications and can even be life-threatening.
+Without any treatment, FLUTD can lead to serious complications and may become life-threatening.

 Any issue affecting the bladder and urethra requires appropriate medical attention as early as possible.
 If a cat is unable to urinate, there will be a build-up of toxins and metabolic wastes in the body.
 This could eventually lead to kidney failure or even rupture of the urinary bladder.
 If there is an obstruction in any part of the lower urinary tract (bladder or urethra), FLUTD can be fatal if the stone or plug is not removed immediately.

 This is the most commonly diagnosed problem in cats with lower urinary tract symptoms.
-Idiopathic means the cause is unknown.
-This means that all possible diagnostic procedures that have been performed fail to confirm other causes of disease.
+Idiopathic means the exact cause is unknown - even after all diagnostic tests fail to identify another condition.
 FIC in cats tends to resolve within a couple of weeks with appropriate treatment.
 If your cat has been diagnosed with FIC, your vet may provide treatment to prevent the recurrence of symptoms.

 Stress appears to be an important predisposing factor for FIC.
 Common stressors in cats include sudden changes in their immediate environment, mealtime schedule, arrival or loss of an animal in the household, a new family member, or moving to a new home.
 Environmental enrichment and providing opportunities for your pet’s physical and mental stimulation can help reduce stress and decrease the frequency of FIC as well as its severity.